jomomorei/Node-Red/Download data from salesforce.md

 * Add debug node

-If you want to watch the output msg in the console, add a debug node. finally, line nodes like the top image.
+If you want to watch the output msg in the console, add a debug node.

+Finally, Wire nodes like the top image and click the Payload button on the top-right.
+The Excel export setting has been done.

+If you want to make it work immediately, click the inject button.
+And you should see the output data in the debug tab in the console.